Dasharo/twpm-docs/docs/tutorials/tutorial_start_EOS-S3_HW.md

  -v $PWD:/home/qorc-sdk/qorc-sdk/workspace
 ```

-Warning: this correction reorganizes structure of the catalog in Docker image.
+Warning: this correction reorganizes structure of the catalog in Docker container.

 More generic solution is to pay attention about nesting the directories.